slutsaint/fent-tracker/README.md

 ## Intent

  This is a personal project used to track every chapter in the JEE syllabus  over a 7 month period from **April  to November**.
-It is built for a drop year students.
+It is built for drop year students.
 There are no social features or any distractions.

 ---